Win the Job Offer with an Effective Thank You Note

 It should come as no surprise that a thank you note is an expectation – not an option – after an employment interview.
 However, writing an effective note of thanks, that is both strategic and meaningful, can take some careful consideration.

-At the executive level a follow-up thank you letter should express gratitude for the opportunity, but also provide a meaningful reminder of the value being brought to the table.
-Content should be tailored towards the specific needs of the interviewer and/or organization and be above board in professionalism.
+At the executive level, a follow-up thank you letter should express gratitude for the opportunity, but also provide a meaningful reminder of the value being brought to the table.
+Content should be tailored towards the specific needs of the position and/or organization and demonstrate enthusiasm for the role.